 Why Etheldreda?

 She was born in the 7th century, in Exning, which is now a small village several miles south of Ely, in the UK.
 When she was a child her father became the king of East Anglia, which back then was an independent Anglo-Saxon kingdom, now part of England.
 Rather than indulge herself in a royal life of relative luxury, the young Etheldreda grew to long for a humble life of simplicity/self-denial, singleness/abstinence, spiritual disciplines and Christian service.
-Against all social pressures to the contrary, including two nominal forced political marriages, she eventually achieved her goal, founding a monastery deep in the East Anglian fens at Ely, which went on to become present day Ely Cathedral.
+Against all social pressures to the contrary, including two nominal forced political marriages, she eventually achieved her goal, founding a monastery deep in the East Anglian fens, at Ely, which went on to become Ely Cathedral.

-Simplicity/self-denial: a healthy disinterest in the trappings of this world ‘“My Kingdom is not of this world”’(John 18:36)taking the form of a servant… He humbled Himself, becoming obedient to the point of death… the cross’(Philippians 2:7-8).
+Simplicity/self-denial: a healthy disinterest in the trappings of this world ‘“My Kingdom is not of this world”’(John 18:36)taking the form of a servant… He humbled Himself, becoming obedient to the point of death… the cross’(Philippians 2:7-8, cf. Matthew 16:24-26, etc.).

 Singleness/abstinence*: focused entirely on the Lord’s work – ‘The unmarried woman [or man – see verse 32] cares about the things of the Lord, that she may be holy [i.e. set-apart]’(1 Corinthians 7:34)‘“for the Kingdom of Heaven’s sake”’(Matthew 19:12).